SAP-samples/teched2023-DT167/exercises/ex0/README.md

 # Prerequisites

-In this exercise, you will check if you can generally access the SAP systems for completing the following exercises.
+In this exercise, you will check if you can generally access the SAP systems for completing the subsequent exercises.

 ## Access SAP S/4HANA Cloud System